cphartman/super-awakening/docs/super-awakening/README.md

 ## Setup

-* This romhack must be played using a `Super Game Boy`
+* This romhack must be played using a `Super Game Boy` compatible system
 * `Super Game Boy` Controller 1 and Controller 2 should both map to a single `IRL controller`.

 ### Controller Mapping